docutils/docutils/docutils/docs/howto/security.rst

 Raw HTML Insertion
 ------------------

-The "raw_" directive is intended for the insertion of non-reStructuredText data that is passed untouched to the Writer.
+Content of the "raw_" directive is passed untouched to the Writer.
+Docutils standard writers insert "raw" content with matching format_ into the output document without any checks or changes.
-This directive can be abused to bypass site features or insert malicious JavaScript code into a web page.
-The "raw_" directive can be disabled by setting "raw_enabled_" to "false".
+This can be abused to bypass site features or insert malicious script code into a web page.

+A web-secure Writer must ignore or sanitize "raw" content.
+Alternatively, the "raw" directive can be disabled by setting "raw_enabled_" to "false".

 .. _raw_enabled: ../user/config.html#raw-enabled
+.. _format: ../ref/doctree.html#format

 CPU and memory utilization
 --------------------------